 One of the reasons why consumers prefer to do their shopping online is because there is a wide selection of goods at your fingertips.
 Whether it is having a full inventory of goods on display or ensuring there is plenty of little gnomes in stock, customers like it when they want something and they can get it immediately without having to wait or return to pick it up.

-The point-of-sale (POS) is your chance to showcase your company’s reliability.
+The point-of-purchase display (POP displays) is your chance to showcase your company’s reliability.
 Remember, you can take advantage of the POS to upsell, but you don’t have to.
-Instead, you can make the POS as fast and convenient as possible.
+Instead, you can design the POP displays to make them as fast and convenient as possible.
 So, if the client is using their debit or credit card, you shouldn’t make it take longer than a few moments or having the customer swipe, tap, or insert on multiple occasions.

 5. Exit Retail Display